Proactively hunt for threats with advanced hunting in Microsoft Defender XDR

 - Microsoft Defender for Identity

-To use advanced hunting, turn on Microsoft 365 Defender.
+To use advanced hunting, turn on Microsoft Defender XDR.

 For more information on advanced hunting in Microsoft Defender for Cloud Apps data, see the video.

-To use advanced hunting or other Microsoft 365 Defender capabilities, you need an appropriate role in Azure Active Directory.
+To use advanced hunting or other Microsoft Defender XDR capabilities, you need an appropriate role in Microsoft Entra ID.
 Read about required roles and permissions for advanced hunting.

 Also, your access to endpoint data is determined by role-based access control (RBAC) settings in Microsoft Defender for Endpoint.
-Read about managing access to Microsoft 365 Defender.
+Read about managing access to Microsoft Defender XDR.

 Data freshness and update frequency